 Our business is directly affected by changes in national and general economic factors and overall economic activity that are outside of our control, including consumer confidence and interest rates.
 For example, the COVID-19 pandemic has negatively impacted the global economy, disrupted global supply chains and created significant volatility and disruption of financial markets.
 A weak economy generally results in decreases in volumes, which adversely affects our revenues.
 In addition, we have certain fixed costs (e.g., facility expense associated with long-term leases, depreciation expense and accretion expense), which may be difficult to adjust quickly to match declining volume levels.
 Consumer uncertainty and the loss of consumer confidence may decrease overall economic activity and thereby limit the amount of services we provide.
 Additionally, a decline in volumes may result in increased competitive pricing pressure and increased customer turnover, resulting in lower revenue and increased operating costs.
 Operating in an environment of worsening economic conditions could have a material adverse effect on our consolidated financial condition, results of operations and cash flows.
 Further, recovery in the environmental services industry historically has lagged behind recovery in the general economy.
-Accordingly, we cannot assure you that an improvement in general economic condition, results of operations or cash flows.
+Accordingly, we cannot assure you that an improvement in general economic conditions will result in an immediate, or any, improvement in our consolidated financial condition, results of operations or cash flows.